 Hand hygiene includes pre-work barrier creams

-Workers that are exposed to chemicals and grime that can cause skin irritation should practice good hand hygiene which includes proper hand washing techniques, the use of pre-work barrier creams where necessary and proper hand and skin cleansing practices.
-Doing so will minimize risk of occupational dermatitis, increase productivity, reduce lost work time and potential workers compensation claims.
+Workers who are exposed to chemicals and grime that can cause skin irritation should practice good hand hygiene which includes proper hand washing techniques, the use of pre-work barrier creams where necessary, and proper hand and skin cleansing practices.
+Doing so will minimize the risk of occupational dermatitis, increase productivity, reduce lost work time, and potential workers' compensation claims.

 Several manufacturers of protective creams offer programs to help implement hand and skin hygiene.
 Their products are effective and offer support materials to help get you started.
 Here is an example of a good occupational skin care system.

 Medical Glove Products